Wellbeing research and resources

 There has been no single and coherent measure covering wellbeing for older people in the most important domains of life.

 Responding to this gap, we created an Index of Wellbeing in Later Life.
-The first of its kind, the index uses 200+ possible wellbeing indicators and assigns weightings to signify their importance.
+The index found 40 possible wellbeing indicators and assigned weightings to signify their importance.

 Up to now, there has been no way to measure: